steve0511/resty-redis-cluster/README.md

 4. Support hashtag.
 Just give you key like name{tag}

 5. Support read from slave like Redisson/lettuce, both usual command and pipeline.
+While enable slave node read, resty-redis-cluster will randomly pickup a node mapping to the request key.

 6. Support online resharding of redis cluster(both for usual command and pipeline. resty-redis-cluster will handle the #MOVED signal by re-cache the slot mapping and retrying. resty-redis-cluster will handle the #ASK signal by retrying with asking to redirection target nodes